YINI-lang/YINI-spec/YINI-Specification.md

 **Purpose and Usage:**
 - Disabled lines are intended for **temporary deactivation** of configuration content.
 - Unlike comments, which are typically used for documentation or explanatory notes, **disabled lines are structurally valid syntax that is intentionally skipped**.
-- This allows developers or users to **temporary toggle** parts of the configuration without removing them.
+- This allows developers or users to **temporarily toggle** parts of the configuration without removing them.

 **Visual Distinction (Editor Highlighting):**
 A recommendation is that syntax highlighters use a **distinct color** or style for disabled lines — different from comments — to improve visual clarity.
 This helps distinguish between: